Rastow/wave-packet-dynamics/docs/source/examples.rst

 Examples
 ********

-Tutorials are provided in form of a JupyterNotebooks.
+Tutorials are provided in form of a executed JupyterNotebooks.
-The notebooks can be downloaded from GitHub or by viewing the page source of the pages containing the executed notebooks.

 .. toctree::
    :maxdepth: 2